 How much better would it be if you could take fish oil for depression instead of antidepressants if you want to treat your depression without medication?

-Good fats, including fish oil, ensure that your nerve cells in particularly have a healthy membrane - the sheath that covers the cells.
-A healthy membrane ensures an easy passage for nutrients/natural chemicals in and out of the cells' nucleus, as well as efficient transmission of electrical ‘messages'.
+Good fats, including fish oil, ensure that your nerve cells, in particular, have a healthy membrane (the sheath that covers the cells).
+A healthy membrane ensures an easy passage for nutrients and natural chemicals in and out of the cells.
+It also ensures efficient transmission of electrical ‘messages’ across all cells.

-Dr Barry Sears, who has extensively researched Omega 3, describes in one of his books how close humankind came to extinction about 150.000 years ago and then began eating fish.
-Our modern brains and world domination as a species are the result.
+Dr Barry Sears, who is said to have extensively researched Omega 3, describes in one of his books how close humankind came to extinction about 150,000 years ago.
+But then, humans began eating fish.
+Our modern brains and world domination as a species are supposed to be the result!

-He describes in “The Omega Zone” that Eskimos have an intake of about 7 grams of Omega-3s every day and know nearly no depression – despite the lack of sunlight.
-(Note: this really is not the dose you need to be taking!)
+He describes in “The Omega Zone” that Eskimos have an intake of about 7g of Omega-3s every day and know nearly no depression – despite the lack of sunlight.

 He also describes a link between our decline in Omega-3 intake in the last 100 years and the rise in mental problems.

 Remember the link between fish oil and depression involving serotonin?
 Well, here’s another one…

 Dr Andrew Stoll explains a bit more about why fish oil and depression are linked in his book “The Omega-3 Connection”.
 He wrote:

 How much fish oil is needed for fighting depression?